solidfire/solidfire-cli/README.md

 Description:

-GetSnmpState is used to return the current state of the SNMP feature.Note: GetSnmpState is new for Element OS 8.
+GetSnmpState is used to return the current state of the SNMP feature.
+Note: GetSnmpState is new for Element OS 8.
 Please use this method and SetSnmpACL to migrate your SNMP functionality in the future.

 Options: